top of page

 Jane Bay 1970's.jpg

-After I recorded my last album in 1975, I knew I was done with the music and song writing I had been doing for 10 years.
+After I recorded my last album in 1975, I knew I was done with the music and song writing as I had been doing it for 10 years.
 Once again I headed out.
 This time on a whim to Colorado on a road trip that resulted in me discovering two places that would play a big part in my life much later on.
 Boulder, Colorado and the San Luis Valley.

 Boulder would be where Jennifer, Matt and I would move many years later and the San Luis Valley became one of my favorite sacred places on the planet.